Danh295/CompetitiveProgrammingGuide/README.md

 # Competitive Programming Guide
 A comprehensive guide based off of the Competitive Programmer's Handbook by Antti Laaksonen.
-This repository will throroughly run through the particulars of competitive programming, under the assumption that you have knowledge for the basics of progarmmming, but not much experience with compeitive programming.
+This repository will throroughly run through the particulars of competitive programming
+- This guide is completed under the assumption that you have knowledge for the basics of progarmming, and in C++, but not much experience with compeitive programming
+  - There is a focus on algorithms and data structures
 - This repository will mainly contain my personal notes and important information from the handbook
 - The handbook can be found at https://cses.fi/book/book.pdf